Chart Color Schemes

 Nunawading displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-In Nunawading, as per the latest Census data, 68.9% of dwellings were houses while 31.1% consisted of semi-detached homes, apartments, and other types.
+In Nunawading, as per the latest Census data, 68.9% of dwellings were houses, with the remaining 31.1% consisting of semi-detached homes, apartments, and other types of dwellings.
 This compares to Melbourne metropolitan area's figures of 67.9% houses and 32.1% other dwellings.
-Home ownership in Nunawading stood at 33.4%, with mortgaged dwellings at 36.5% and rented ones at 30.1%.
-The median monthly mortgage repayment was $2,167, exceeding Melbourne's average of $2,000.
-Median weekly rent in Nunawading was $391, slightly higher than Melbourne's $390.
-Nationally, Nunawading's mortgage repayments were significantly higher than the Australian average of $1,863, with rents also higher at $375 compared to the national figure of $375.
+Home ownership in Nunawading stood at 33.4%, with mortgaged properties making up 36.5% and rented dwellings accounting for 30.1%.
+The median monthly mortgage repayment in the area was $2,167, higher than Melbourne's average of $2,000.
+The median weekly rent in Nunawading was $391, slightly above Melbourne's $390.
+Nationally, Nunawading's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were also higher than the national figure of $375.

 Frequently Asked Questions - Housing